tiiiecherle/osx_install_config/README.md

 It`s kind of a walkthrough of a clean macOS install with manuals, scripts, comments and a lot of macOS know how that I gathered.

-I wrote a [backup and restore script](#7---backup-and-restore-script) for all my third party apps and their preferences files.
+I wrote a [backup and restore script](#7-backup-and-restore-script) for all my third party apps and their preferences files.
 But restoring old OS system files on a clean new OS install is not recommended.

 That`s why one of the intentions is to make the complete macOS System Preferences highly customizable by script.
-There were already a lot of existing scripts.
-Those built the basis and the idea for mine.
+There were already a lot of existing scripts and some of them were integrated or influenced this project.
 That's why a lot of [credit](#credits) goes to their authors.
-I tried to make their scripts more complete with a lot of my own additions and even tried making them better and clearer by giving them a structure according to the macOS System Preferences and the apple apps that ship with the OS (Safari, Calendar, Contacts, ...).
+I tried to make the scripts more complete with a lot of my own additions and even tried making them better and clearer by giving them a structure according to the macOS System Preferences and the apple apps that ship with the OS (Safari, Calendar, Contacts, ...).

-At first it was intented only for my personal use.
+At first it was intented for my personal use only.
 But then I decided to publish everything here because it took me so many hours and I would have loved to find anything like this when I started.
 So I hope it helps anyone ;)

 This said, any help, feedback and comment for making this better and even more complete is very welcome.
-There is a list of [stuff](#11a-unsolved-preferences) I couldn`t figure out, so it would be nice to have help for that and test all the functions and commands.
+There is a list of [stuff](#11a-unsolved-preferences) I couldn`t figure out, so it would be nice to have help for solving them and testing all the functions and commands.

 Read this ReadMe including the [disclaimer](#disclaimer) carefully before you start using anything and feel free to adjust every script and manual to your needs.